-You must complete steps 1-7 within 30 seconds or the procedure will have to be repeated.
+You must complete Steps 1-7 within 30 seconds or the procedure will have to be repeated.
 If the procedure needs to be repeated, you must wait 30 seconds.

-- 1. Turn the ignition key to ON. - 2.
+- 1. Insert the key and turn the ignition to the 4 (ON) position. - 2.
 Press the power door unlock control three times. - 3.
-Turn the ignition key from ON to OFF. - 4.
+Turn the ignition from the 4 (ON) position to the 3 (OFF) position. - 4.
 Press the power door unlock control three times. - 5.
-Turn the ignition back to ON.
-The horn will chirp. - 6.
-Press the unlock control, then press the lock control.
+Turn the ignition back to the 4 (ON) position.
+The horn will chirp.

+- 6. Press the unlock control, then press the lock control.
 The horn will chirp once if autolock was deactivated or twice (one short and one long chirp) if autolock was activated.
-Note: Pressing the power door lock/unlock control again will toggle between activating and deactivating the autolock feature. - 7.
-Turn the ignition to OFF.
+Note: Pressing the power door UNLOCK/LOCK button again will toggle between activating and deactivating the autolock feature. - 7.
+Turn the ignition to the 3 (OFF) position.
 The horn will chirp once to confirm the procedure is complete.